techidaily/site-win11-tips/source/_posts/enhance-task-automation-tackling-scheduler-issues.md

  The DISM (Deployment Image Servicing and Management) tool is another great tool for fixing Task Scheduler issues.
 This tool can help repair any corruption in the Windows image on your computer, allowing it to run smoothly again.
 To use this method, follow these steps:

-1. Run Command Prompt as an administrator (see[how to run Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
+1. Run Command Prompt as an administrator (see [how to run Command Prompt as an administrator](https://www.makeuseof.com/windows-run-command-prompt-admin/) for instructions).
 ![Run DISM Command](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2023/01/run-dism-command.jpg)
 2. Once you're in the Command Prompt window, type the following command and hit Enter:
 DISM /Online /Cleanup-Image /RestoreHealth